dkirkby/E4S/projects/Photons.md

 Your design is now directly controlling the forward current flowing through the LED.
 Next, you will estimate the corresponding rate of photons entering your eye...

 Modify your code so that a constant forward current of 0.1mA flows through the LED.
 Hint: you can do this by passing a value of `y0 = ADU0-ADU1` to `calibrate()` that is different from the default `y0 = 0`.
 Use the resulting value in ADU to set A0 for the desired LED current.

-Since your new program no longer has a loop and does all of its work during startup, you can end it with an empty loop, e.g.
+In your program's main loop, toggle the LED current on and off, once per second, i.e.
 ```
 while True:
-    time.sleep(1)
+    A0.value = ADU0
+    time.sleep(0.5)
+    A0.value = 0
+    time.sleep(0.5)
 ```
+where `ADU0` is the value of `x0` returned by `calibrate()` as described above.

 Calculate the number of electrons passing through the LED per second at 0.1mA.
 Each electron has some probability to be converted into a photon leaving the LED known as the **quantum efficiency**.
 The datasheet does not provide this value, so we will assume it is 1%.